 Welcome to Florida's Saltwater Fishing!

 - Gray triggerfish 2-fish bag limit effective June 10 in Gulf state waters.
-Season closure starts June 10 and runs through July 31.
+Season closure started June 10 and runs through July 31.

-- Goliath grouper survey being conducted by University of Florida.
-Take this survey.
+- The Goliath grouper survey being conducted by University of Florida is now closed.
+Learn more about the Goliath Grouper Stakeholder Project.

 Art by Diane Rome Peebles